 Orchids in all shapes and colours, terraced fields, snow-covered mountain giants and friendly people.
 This and much more is definitely worth a trip to Sikkim.

-Gangtok is the capital of Sikkim and was spectacularly built onto a hillside.
-A must-see are: Enchey monastery, Namgyal Institute of Tibetology, Lal Bazar and its parks.
-Not far from Gangtok lies Rumtek, the largest monastery of the state and the seat of His Holiness the Karmapa – one of the most important figures in Tibetan Buddhism.
+Gangtok is the capital of Sikkim and was built spectacularly on a slope.
+Must sees are the Enchey Monastery, the Namgyal Institute of Tibetology, the Lal Bazar and its parks.
+Rumtek is not far from it.
+The largest monastery in the country is home to His Holiness the Karmapa – one of the most important figures in Tibetan Buddhism.

-Yuksom was the first capital of the former kingdom and today is used as an important starting point for trekking tours and expeditions to the base camp of Khanchendzonga.
-The monastery of Pemayangtse is located near the city of Pelling and is one of the largest monastery sites of Sikkim – next to Rumtek.
+Yuksom is the first capital of the former Kingdom and today an important starting point for trekking tours and expeditions to the base camp of the Khanchenjunga.
+Pemayangtse Monastery is located near the city of Pelling and is one of the largest monasteries in the country, along with Rumtek.

-Darjeeling is not only the world’s capital of tea, but home of the Himalayan Institute for Mountaineering and a very well-managed zoo (compared to other Indian zoos).
-Ghoom monastery is always worth a visit and the joyride on board the old British Toy Train brings exactly that: joy and some diversion.
+Darjeeling is not only the capital of tea, but also home to the Himalayan Institute for Mountaineering and a really good zoo by Indian standards.
+The monastery of Ghoom is worth a visit and the ride on the toy train from British times brings a bit of variety.

-Kalimpong: For us, personally, this city has a lot of flair, it has exciting architecture, many Buddhist temples and beautiful hotels that provide living history and bring you back to colonial times.
+Kalimpong: The city has a lot of flair for me personally.
+Architecturally, it is an exciting city.
+It also has many Buddhist temples and beautiful hotels with colonial history to offer.